AI Agent Fundamentals: Why Most Agent Demos Fail (2026)

 Action: search("Bitcoin price today")

-This pattern dramatically improves reliability on multi-step tasks compared to single-shot prompting.
+This pattern dramatically improves reliability on multi-step tasks compared to asking for the answer in a single prompt.

 from openai import OpenAI